webdriverio/webdriverio/README.md

 Enables colors for log output

 ### errorScreenshotDir
-Saves a screenshot to a given path if Selenium driver crashes
+Saves a screenshot to a given path if a command fails

 Type: `String`|`null`